 South Carolina’s prison system holds 20,858 residents in various kinds of correctional facilities, from which 20,399 residents are held in state prisons, 61 in federal prisons, 42 in juvenile correctional facilities, and 344 in local jails.

 |Juvenile Correctional Facilities||42|

-The South Carolina Department of Corrections makes it very easy to find someone locked up in state prison.
+The South Carolina Department of Corrections (SCDC) makes it very easy to find someone locked up in state prison.
 They are the agency in charge of inmate records, and they keep them online and searchable in a massive database.
 The process for looking up someone in a South Carolina state prison is as follows:

 The process for finding someone in a South Carolina federal prison is different than someone in state prison.
 The SCDC does not have jurisdiction over federal prisons.
-All federal prisons are managed and overseen by the Federal Bureau of Prisons and anyone wanting to find an inmate held there, must contact them directly.
+All SC federal prisons are managed and overseen by the Federal Bureau of Prisons and anyone wanting to find an inmate held there, must contact them directly.
 The FOB does have an inmate locator on their website and a page for each facility with information on how to visit, send money or gifts, or receive phone calls from inmates.

 The state of South Carolina has eleven county jails that hold pretrial inmates and recently arrested individuals.
 Most of these are maintained and operated by the local county Sheriff’s Office.
 The list of South Carolina county jails includes:

 Searching for a local county jail inmate in South Carolina is much different than finding someone in state prison.
 All the South Carolina county jails are operated and managed by local law enforcement.
 Their database of inmates is not tied in with the SCDC.
 Therefore, anyone wanting to locate South Carolina jail inmates must contact the local Sheriff’s Office or local police station where the person was arrested.
 Many of these local law enforcement agencies have websites of their own with inmate search features or lists of current residents.